jwplayer/ott-web-app/docs/features/related-videos.md

 Related videos are a shelf in the [video detail screen](video-detail.md) showing content with similar metadata.

 Related videos are powered through [recommendation playlist](https://support.jwplayer.com/topics/recommendations) is used.
-If the recommendations algorithm cannot find related videos.

-## Retrieve search results
+## Retrieve related videos

-A [recommendatioins playlist](https://support.jwplayer.com/topics/recommendations) is used.
-The playlist id is retrieved from the [app config](/docs/configuration.md).
+A [recommendations playlist](https://support.jwplayer.com/topics/recommendations) is used for the related videos shelf.
 The playlist id is retrieved from the [app config](/docs/configuration.md): `recommendationsPlaylist`

-Queries are done using the https://developer.jwplayer.com/jwplayer/reference/get_v2-playlists-playlist-id.
+Queries are done using the [playlist endpoint](https://developer.jwplayer.com/jwplayer/reference/get_v2-playlists-playlist-id):

 ```
 GET playlists/fuD6TWcf?related_media_id=dwEE1oBP